 - a bag to put my shoes in.

-- For your flights, prepare extra food in case of flight delays.
+For your flights, prepare extra food in case of flight delays.
 I was breastfeeding/pumping and also had extra formula just in case.
-This came handy when she wouldn’t feed as she was overtired and our flight was delayed several hours.
+This came in handy when she wouldn’t feed as she was overtired and our flight was delayed several hours.

 Enjoy every moment of your trip even when tired and take lots of photos and videos to preserve the memories.

 She is our miracle baby and a dua come true, so I had to take her to Allah’s house.

 Imagine going for Umrah, standing in front of the Kabah without having to pay thousands on flights, accommodations or agents.